-2. This action is brought by Plaintiff, , who was injured as a result of her use of certain of Defendants' Products, i ncluding, but not limited to, Dark & Lovely, Motions, TC B Naturals, Olive Oil Girls, Optimum, Soft & Beautiful, Just For Me, and Organic Root Stimula ator ("Products"), to chemically straighte n or relax her hair.
+2. This action is brought by Plaintiff, and the second se

-- 3. Defendants were responsible for the design, research, manufacture, testing, advertisement, labeling, promotion, marketing, sale, and/or distribution of Defendants' Products. - 4.
-At all relevant times, Defendants knew or should have known that their Products had not been properly tested and/or were not safe for their indicated use. - 5.
-Defendants negligently misrepresented and/or fraudulently represented to Plaintiff and/or the public in general that their Products had been tested and were found to be safe for their indicated use despite their knowledge to the contrary. - 6.
-Defendants concealed their knowledge of the Products' defects from Plaintiff and/or the public in general. - 7.
-Defendants' representations and/or omissions were done with the intent of defrauding and deceiving Plaintiff and/or the public in general, and were made with the intent of inducing the public in general to purchase Defendants' Products for chemically straightening and/or relaxing hair, all of which evinced a callous, reckless, willful, deprayed indifference to health, safety, and welfare of the Plaintiff. - 8.
-Defendants negligently and improperly failed to perform sufficient tests, if any, on the Products, forcing Plaintiff to rely on inaccurate safety and risk information relating to the Products.
+3. Defendants were responsible for the design, research, manufacture, testing, advertisement, labeling, promotion, marketing, sale, and/or distribution of Defendants' Products.

+4. At all relevant times, Defendants knew or should have known that their Products had not been properly tested and/or were not safe for their indicated use.

+5. Defendants negligently misrepresented and/or fraudulently represented to Plaintiff and/or the public in general that their Products had been tested and were found to be safe for their indicated use despite their knowledge to the contrary.

+6. Defendants concealed their knowledge of the Products' defects from Plaintiff and/or the public in general.

+7. Defendants' representations and/or omissions were done with the intent of defrauding and deceiving Plaintiff Constant and and/or the public in general, and were made with the intent of inducing the public in general to purchase Defendants' Products for chemically straightening and/or relaxing hair, all of which evinced a callous, reckless, willful, depraved indifferent to health, safety, and welfare of the Plaintiff.

+8. Defendants negligently and improperly failed to perform sufficient tests, if any, on the Products, forcing Plaintiff 1 to rely on inaccurate safety and risk information relating to the Products.

-- 9. As a result of the foregoing acts and omissions of Defendants, the Plaintiff was and still is caused to suffer serious and dangerous side effects including, inter alia, uterine cancer and uterine fibroids requiring a hysterectomy, as well as other severe and personal injuries which are permanent and lasting in nature, physical pain and mental anguish, including diminished enjoyment of life, as well as the need for lifelong medical treatment, monitoring, and/or medications, and fear of developing any of the above named health consequences. - 10.
-Plaintiff has sustained the above health consequences due to her use of Defendants' Products, and Defendants' actions and/or omissions were a direct and proximate cause of her health consequences. - 11.
-Consequently, Plaintiff seeks compensatory damages as a result of her use of Defendants' Products, which has caused her to suffer from uterine cancer and uterine fibroids requiring a hysterectomy, as well as other severe and personal injuries which are permanent and lasting in nature, physical pain and mental anguish, including diminished enjoyment of life, as well as the need for lifelong medical treatment, monitoring and/or medications, and fear of developing any of the above named health consequences.
+9. As a result of the foregoing acts and omissions of Defendants, the Plaintiff was and still is caused to suffer serious and dangerous side effects including, inter alia, uterine fibroids requiring a partial hysterectomy, as well as other severe and personal injuries which are permanent and lasting in are, physical pain and mental anguish, including diminished enjoyment of life, as well as the need for lifelong medical treatment, monitoring, and/or medications, and fear of developing any of the above named health consequences.

+10. Plaintiff Consequences has sustained the above health consequences due to her use of Defendants' Products, and Defendants' actions and/or omissions were a direct and proximate cause of her health consequences.

+11. Consequently, Plaintiff Consequently seeks compensatory damages as a result of her use of Defendants' Products, which has caused her to suffer from uterine fibroids requiring a partial hysterectomy, as well as other severe and personal injuries which are permanent and lasting in nature, physical pain and mental anguish, including diminished enjoyment of life, as well as the need for lifelong medical treatment, monitoring and/or medications, and fear of developing any of the above named health consequences.